 - outdoor advertisements and signs do not detrimentally affect the appearance of any building(s) and/or the surrounding area and do not result in a danger to the public highway

 Within Hastings there are a large number of older properties which are too big for use as modern single family dwellings.
 These are sometimes suitable for conversion into flats.

 A planning application will always be required to divide a property into separate units, and before an application is made the following points should be considered:

 - Planning permission will not normally be granted where the conversion would result in the loss of a family-size unit of accommodation or where the use as flats would be out of keeping with the area.
 Smaller two or three-storey terraced, semi-detached or detached houses, where the surrounding properties are all individual dwellings, are not normally suitable for conversion.
 The sub division of existing large flats may not be acceptable

-- The Council will expect flat conversions to be of an appropriate standard and the living area should be of at least 29m².
+- The Council will expect flat conversions to be of an appropriate standard and meet national standards as set out in government guidance (Technical housing standards - nationally described space standard).
 Adequate sound-proofing will also be required between flats.

 - A mix of different sized units will normally be required, and conversions to bed-sits or all one bedroom flats will rarely be acceptable

 - As far as possible existing rooms should not be subdivided and a conversion should not rely on an extension to make it work.
 This would indicate that the proposal would be likely to represent an over-intensive use of the property and is unlikely to be acceptable

 Policy HC1 in the Hastings Development Management Plan 2015 states: